erazortt/DoViBaker/README.md

 In that case, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50` instead of the `65` needed for the default PQ input.

 ## SDR Looks
 The default settings for `sdr_gain` and `sdr_compression` try to emulate a typical SDR look in what concerns dynamic range.
 This is usually more toned-down (aka flatter) than a typical HDR.
 For an even even more toned-down look increase `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.
-Tweaking of these two settings will need to be done for each stream individually, while the defaults should be a good starting point in all instances.
+If the output seems too colorful, the chroma can be decreased by decreasing `chroma_reduction_factor`.
+Tweaking of these settings will need to be done for each stream individually, while the defaults should be a good starting point in all instances.

 ## Workflow for conversions from PQ to HLG
 Generate the LUT by the following command: